Albert0i/RU330/security3.md

 -----END PUBLIC KEY-----
 ```

-So here's the command to do that, and here's what the public key actually looks like.
 So now I just need to send my public key to the Captain.
 It doesn't matter how I send it because it's only used for encryption, not decryption.
 I can send it over email, or I can paint it on a billboard.

 Now Captain Long Beard can use my public key to encrypt the file containing the treasure map.
 This is the openssl command he'll run.
 ```